-For more information, watch the video below, Frequently Asked Questions with Dr. Marc Penn, on stem cell therapy and treating heart attacks:
+For more information, watch the video below on stem cell therapy and treating heart attacks:

 Stem cell treatment at Okyanos is a minimally invasive, same-day outpatient procedure done in our state-of-the-art Cath Lab.
 Though recovery can and does vary from patient to patient, our protocols are designed and carried out with the goal of keeping “downtime” to a minimum.
 A general overview of the procedure is as follows:

 - First, water-assisted fat harvesting is done to obtain a sufficient amount of adipose (fat) tissue.